Hagel reassures Gulf allies U.S. committed to regional security

 "There's been a deep sense that nobody's listening to them," Alterman said.
 Personal relationships in policymaking are critical in the Gulf, he said, and many regional leaders do not believe they have that kind of connection with Obama.

-Hagel planned to explain U.S. security thinking in a speech on Saturday to the Manama Dialogue, which is broadly attended by Defence figures in the Middle East.
+Hagel planned to explain U.S. security thinking in a speech on Saturday to the Manama Dialogue, which is broadly attended by defence figures in the Middle East.
+He met bilaterally with senior leaders from several countries on Friday.

-He met Bahrain's King Hamad al-Khalifa and the two discussed shared regional security challenges, including Iran's nuclear program.
-Hagel also met Saudi Deputy Defence Minister Prince Salman bin Sultan.

 "We are clearly here at a very important time for the region," a senior U.S. official said on condition of anonymity.
 "It's a somewhat tense time ...
 There (are) a lot of questions about U.S. policy, about where things are going, particularly in the wake of the Iran interim agreement."